omergokdere/todoList/README.md

 # todoList

-Todolist application that run on android enviroment.This application allow users to add new task , edit or delete task which already added.
+Todolist application that run on android enviroment.

+This application allow users to add new task , edit or delete task which already added.

 There are some functional specifications to make application more user friendly which are ;